prazdevs/praz-dev-old/content/blog/a-javascript-story.md

 ![Wikipedia in 2005, the memories of boring content...](../images/wikipedia-in-2005.jpg)

-And I surely remember the web slowly evolving from boring text & image pages to more dynamic and interactive pages.
+And I surely remember the web slowly evolving from boring text & image pages to more dynamic & interactive pages.

 ##### A typed languages obsession

 I learnt programming with Object Oriented and statically typed languages (read Java).
-I naturally got used to type everything, and work in a strongly typed environment: I knew what every variable was and what I could expect from any function, and that felt great.
+I naturally got used to typing everything, and working in a strongly typed environment: I knew what every variable was and what I could expect from any function, and that felt great.

 ![Languages and typing](../images/typed-languages.png)

 Naturally, the first time I read JavaScript code, I panicked: "Where are the types?".
-It was literally impossible for me at the time to consider a language that would not declare the types it was using.
+It was literally impossible for me at that moment to consider a language that would not declare the types it was using.
 I needed the safety (or at least the feeling of it) of typed variables.

 ##### Inconsistencies